 Student Coaching: How Far Can Technology Go?

-Nearly half of college students in United States fail to complete their bachelors’ degree within six years.
+Nearly half of college students in the United States fail to complete their bachelors’ degree within six years.
 One-on-one coaching and tutoring can lead to improvements in student outcomes, but are far more expensive than technology-driven alternatives.
 Researchers conducted a randomized evaluation to test the impact of three different coaching methods on academic outcomes: one-on-one in-person coaching, text messaging, and an online values and goals exercise.
 One-on-one coaching substantially improved student outcomes, while text messaging and the online exercise had no detectable impact.